nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/install_conda_tutorial.md

 === "Prerequisites"

     This tutorial is written specifically for installing the MacOS version of Miniconda.

 === "Tutorial Resources"

-    Please refer to the [conda command cheatsheet](../Resources/conda_cheatsheet.md) for commonly used conda commands!
+    Please refer to the [conda command cheat sheet](../Cheat-Sheets/conda_cheatsheet.md) for commonly used conda commands!

 ### Step 1: Download the installer
 We are following the Miniconda [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) specifically for [MacOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).

 Select the [installer](https://docs.conda.io/en/latest/miniconda.html) for: "Miniconda3 MacOSX 64-bit bash".
 We are using the 64-bit version for working with Python 3.x.

 ### Step 2: Verify your installer hashes